 “Since I was a kid, my parents have taught me to be independent and, above all, to trust in God and education,” says Iin, 22, a college student in Indonesia.
-Her family’s early support of her dreams, she says, is what laid the foundation for her outspoken stance on global gender issues.
+Her family’s early support of her dreams, she says, is what laid the foundation for her outspoken stance on global gender equality issues.

 The aspiring journalist has worked hard for years for extra income to supplement her own education, tutoring younger students and making handicrafts in her spare time.
 She’s also a blogger and is active on the community development program on her campus.
-Yet in spite of her success so far, she never thought seriously about global gender issues, including gender inequality in the workforce.
+Yet in spite of her success so far, she never thought seriously about global gender equality issues, including gender inequality in the workforce.
 Until a ChildFund workshop changed her perspective, she thought of women – including herself – as being naturally less qualified for certain jobs, naturally subordinate to men in matters outside the home.

 Promoting gender equality in Indonesia

 For years, ChildFund Indonesia has run a program aimed at giving youth marketable skills to combat high rates of unemployment.
-One aspect of the project that gets less airtime is a gender training component.
+One aspect of the project that gets less airtime is a gender equality training component.
 Gender training is exactly what it sounds like: a workshop designed to build young people’s awareness of gender issues in education, gender inequality in the workforce and more.

 For many young people in Indonesia, the idea that gender roles are created and reinforced by society (rather than just biology) is a new, if welcome, message.
 More and more often, girls are pursuing higher education – but they still tend to abandon their career ambitions when they marry.
 More and more boys are growing up looking forward to participating fully in domestic life, but they feel intense social pressure to leave tasks like cooking, cleaning and caring for children exclusively to women.

-Gender issues in education and legislative decision-making persist, and gender inequality in the workforce is rampant.
+Gender equality issues in education and legislative decision-making persist, and gender inequality in the workforce is rampant.
 The deeply rooted patriarchal culture in Indonesia dictates that women stay at home or work informally.
 Even when women do hold formal jobs, they are frequently the targets of sexual harassment and exploitation.
 One 2017 survey revealed that more than half of female garment labourers in a Jakarta industrial complex were sexually harassed.

 ‘Women have equal rights’: Iin’s changing perceptions of gender